 Reactive maintenance or manual preventive maintenance will inevitably produce a large number of mistakes due to human factors, and with IoT PM, most of them can easily be avoided.

 Reality shows that major industry players understand this: the IoT PM market has grown from $1.5 billion to $6.5 billion since 2016 and is expected to grow to $28 billion by 2026.
 The number of hardware and software vendors grows constantly, and industry leaders keep implementing predictive maintenance in their factories.
 IoT PM systems are used by IBM, SAP, Siemens, Microsoft, CISCO, Huawei, and many others.

-A real-life example of how a manufacturer can benefit from IoT PM
+A real-life IoT-based predictive maintenance case study of how a manufacturer can benefit from IoT PM

 Tenaris has numerous factories, with thousands of pieces of heavy-duty equipment working in pipe production lines and on other activities daily.
 The number of potential failures and breakages in such conditions would be high regardless of the staff’s professionalism given the sheer scale of the operation.
 The company required a way to cut losses associated with such breakages and minimize the need to hire additional maintenance personnel.

 To do this, they’ve decided to implement IoT PM in their facilities.
 One such facility, a factory in Dalmine, Italy, produces over 800,000 tons of products (gas and oil pipes as well as parts for industrial machines and cars) a year, runs round the clock, and serves as the Tenaris headquarters in Italy.
 Such an expansive enterprise required broad upgrade measures: 290 low-voltage motors and 20 high-voltage motors for running the equipment received IoT PM sensors that instantly detect failures in bearings, voltage and power, and many other areas.